DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 Many channels exist for distributing ebooks.
 Curiously, most traditional retailers (large bookshops, like Libris or AKO in the Netherlands) play a marginal role in the selling of electronic publications, with the exception of a company like Barnes & Noble with their range of Nook devices and associated storefront.
 Large players in the field include Amazon, Apple, Google, Barnes & Noble and Kobo.

-The aforementioned storefronts typically charge a percentage for each publication sold, this percentage generally is no less than 30% of the retail price [^apple-press-percentage](https://www.apple.com/pr/library/2011/02/15Apple-Launches-Subscriptions-on-the-App-Store.html), [^guardian-amazon-hachette](http://www.theguardian.com/books/2014/jul/30/amazon-hachette-ebook-sales-too-expensive).
-Apart from Google, most of the larger retailers offer tight integration with their own branded ereader hardware (Kindle, iPad, Nook, etc.) For example, publications bought on a Kindle via the Amazon Store are immediately downloaded to the device for further use, without hooking the device up to a computer and transferring the purchases manually.
+The aforementioned storefronts typically charge a percentage for each publication sold, this percentage generally is no less than 30% of the retail price.[^apple-press-percentage]^,^[^guardian-amazon-hachette] Apart from Google, most of the larger retailers offer tight integration with their own branded ereader hardware (Kindle, iPad, Nook, etc.) For example, publications bought on a Kindle via the Amazon Store are immediately downloaded to the device for further use, without hooking the device up to a computer and transferring the purchases manually.

 Each retailer accepts a different set of publications.
-Apple for example doesn't allow the sale of PDFs in its bookstore and only supports EPUB or publications made using iBooks Author. [^apple-publication-guidelines](https://www.apple.com/itunes/working-itunes/sell-content/books/book-faq.html) Amazon, via their Kindle Direct Publishing programme, supports a wider range of publications formats, including AZW, EPUB, PDF and even Microsoft Word documents. [^kindle-direct-publishing](https://kdp.amazon.com/help?topicId=A2GF0UFHIYG9VQ)
+Apple for example doesn't allow the sale of PDFs in its bookstore and only supports EPUB or publications made using iBooks Author.[^apple-publication-guidelines] Amazon, via their Kindle Direct Publishing programme, supports a wider range of publications formats, including AZW, EPUB, PDF and even Microsoft Word documents.[^kindle-direct-publishing]

 ## Online reading platforms: Scribd, Issuu, Internet Archive, website/blog